microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 *parts:*
 - `cellsSlot`

+*enums:*
+- `rowTypes` - Enumerates available row types: "default and "header".

 **Data grid cell**
 - `<fast-data-grid-cell>`

 *Attributes:*
-- `gridColumnIndex`
+- `grid-column`
-The grid column this cell appears in.
+The grid column this cell is placed in.

+- `cell-type`
+A cell can either be either "default" or "columnheader" type.

 *properties:*
 - `rowData`
 The object that contains the data to be displayed in this row.
+Cells have access to the data object associated with the entire row because custom cells could render based on multiple values.

+- `columnDefiniton`
+The `ColumnDefinition` this associated with this cell.

-- `columnData`
+- `columnDefiniton`
-The `ColumnDefinition` this cell represents.
+The `ColumnDefinition` this associated with this cell.

 *Slots:*
 - `default`